 It’s a good idea to familiarise yourself with HSBC’s values, so you can show recruiters you’d be a good fit for the organisation.
 Use its language in your response if this is appropriate to the example you give.
 For example, if you were to write about a time when you mentored a student, you might explain that your tutoring ‘empowered’ them to continue studying and you were ‘dependable’ as you would always find the time to help them with revision.

 If you choose to write about how you helped someone else, put emphasis on what you did to enable them and the skills you demonstrated.
 When it comes to results, you should emphasise the part your actions, advice or support played in them overcoming or handling the adversity.
 Reflect on what you have personally gained from the situation, too.
 This might be the development of particular skills or a greater understanding of the challenges facing individuals.

-Question two: Please describe a time when you have taken the lead in achieving a particular outcome
+Question two: Please describe a time when you have taken on a leadership role

 For this question, you should talk about a time when you took on a leadership role in a team.
 Taking the lead on something doesn’t necessarily mean being the leader.
 You do not have to be a president of a society in order to have demonstrated leadership skills when organising an event, for example.
 Focus less on any ‘title’ and more on choosing the example that will demonstrate your leadership qualities most clearly.
 Our article on leadership and management will give you an idea of the attributes that fall under the term ‘leadership’.